Nebukam/mkfont/docs/_sources/docs/views/foldout-components.md

 ### Import glyph

+>The {% include btn ico="search-small" %} button open the Glyph picker and easily pick an existing glyph from your font.
+>It's generally faster than the raw method below.
+{: .infos}

 This is where you choose which glyph to import as a component.
 Accepted values are :
 - A character, such as `a`, `b`, `0`
 - A ligature, expressed as `ab`, `bc`, `0g1`, `verbose-ligature-name` *(or what-have-you)*